Customer Experience Manager in Ecommerce: Roles & Responsibilities

 The challenge: Last‑mile variability and clunky returns drive dissatisfaction and churn.

-How to overcome it: Deploy ClickPost’s NDR automation and self‑service returns to shorten resolution times.
-Instrument texts, email, and WhatsApp to lower effort and keep confidence high.
+How to overcome it: Deploy ClickPost's NDR automation and self-service returns management to shorten resolution times.
+Instrument texts, email, and WhatsApp API for ecommerce to lower effort and keep confidence high.
+Address RTO challenges with proactive intervention.

 ClickPost is a unified, post‑purchase experience and logistics platform built for CX and operations teams.
 It strengthens visibility, reduces effort, and converts anxious moments into trust‑building ones.